United States--Politics and Government

 Identifier: 01/Mss.
 39.1 P29

 Scope and Contents Chiefly letters and telegrams, 1920, received by John Barton Payne on the occasion of his appointment as U. S. Secretary of the Interior.
-Includes miscellaneous correspondence, some pertaining to his work as chairmen of the American Red Cross and photographs, 1920, of Alaska.
+Includes miscellaneous correspondence, some pertaining to his work as chairman of the American Red Cross and photographs, 1920, of Alaska.

 Identifier: SC 01082